izennn/DockerForDummies/README.md

 ### **For the ML team**, all you really need to know is:

-We designed this "boiler template" so that you can pull this repository, run `docker-compose up`, open `localhost:8888`, and work in the container's Jupyter Notebook
+We designed this "boiler template" so that you can pull this repository, edit the Dockerfile, run `docker-compose up`, open `localhost:8888`, and work in the container's Jupyter Notebook

 #### Quick note on `run` vs `compose`